jinghua000/tiny-linked-queue/README.md

      */
     readonly isEmpty: boolean;
     /**
-     * return the first element of queue.
+     * return the first element of the queue.
      */
     readonly head: ValueType | undefined;
     /**
-     * return the last element of queue.
+     * return the last element of the queue.
      */
     readonly tail: ValueType | undefined;
     /**